 If your gut flora isn’t healthy, this will impact your system too and food intolerances are well known to exacerbate, or cause, the symptoms.
 A quick Asyra Pro session will not only let us know whether these are affecting you but will also give an indication of which foods to avoid.
 It also suggests the likely emotional driver – there’s always something, even if you aren’t consciously aware of it.
 Your body and mind are strongly connected.

 If you are wondering how much stress you are under, why not try this quiz.
 If your IBS symptoms are worse because of stress, dealing with the issues might be all the relief you need.
-If not, why not book a wellness assessment so we can deal with it from a physical angle.
+Or why not book a wellness assessment so we can deal with it from a physical angle.

 If you want to know more, do feel free to contact me.
 No obligation.
 It would be nice to feel better, wouldn’t it?
 Do get in touch.